QubitPi/docker-docs/billing/payment-method/index.md

 > [!IMPORTANT]
 >
-> If you want to remove all payment methods, you must first downgrade your subscription to a free plan.
+> If you want to remove all payment methods, you must first downgrade your subscription to a free subscription.
 See [Downgrade](../subscription/change.md).

 The following payment methods are supported: